MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/get-started.md

 ## Authentication

 The PowerShell SDK supports two types of authentication: delegated access, and app-only access.
-In this guide, you will use delegated access to login as a user, grant consent to the SDK to act on your behalf, and call the Microsoft Graph.
+In this guide, you'll use delegated access to sign in as a user, grant consent to the SDK to act on your behalf, and call the Microsoft Graph.

 For details on using app-only access for unattended scenarios, see [Use app-only authentication with the Microsoft Graph PowerShell SDK](app-only.md).